pmacg/local-densely-connected-clusters/README.md

 clustering algorithm.
 This implementation is likely to be a better starting point for extending or comparing with this algorithm.

-If you are interested in digging into the code, the entry point for the new algorithms is in the `localgraphclustering/find_bipartite_clusters.py` file.

 ## Contact
 If you have any questions, or would like help with getting up and running, please contact [prm4@st-andrews.ac.uk](mailto:prm4@st-andrews.ac.uk).